kristoff-it/GSoC-2014-OBF/_posts/2014-05-26-finding-private-characteristics.md

 #### Why that definition instead of what vcf-contrast offers? ####

-Well, quite honestly I take it at face value, but, as I'm told, the most common case where this filtering is required is when you want to build a SNP array [[wikipedia]](http://en.wikipedia.org/wiki/SNP_array) and that requires you to select not only correct SNPs but also the most complete ones (in the sense that they both characterize *only* the correct samples and *all* of them, *not just* some), making incomplete (or partial) SNPs useless for this task.
+Well, quite honestly I take it at face value, but, as I'm told, the most common case where this filtering is needed is when you want to build a SNP array [[wikipedia]](http://en.wikipedia.org/wiki/SNP_array) and that requires you to select not only correct SNPs but also the most complete ones (in the sense that they both characterize *only* the correct samples and *all* of them, *not just* some), making incomplete (or partial) SNPs useless for this task.

 ### Finding privates ###